abiswas3/differentialprivacy/README.md

 ### Research Papers

+* [Shuffle Privacy From Shuffling](CheuShuffleRR/): In this paper we take the well studied Randomised Response method which is optimal for local privacy and tweak it to get approximate central privacy.
 * [Separating Shuffle and Local Privacy: Albert Cheu](ShufflePrivacy/index.html): A research paper that attempts to understand how shuffle privacy and local privacy are different in